al8n/aol/README.md

     - It is growable, do not require pre-allocated.
     - Support automatically rewrite.
     - No holes in the file.

-- `aol::memmap::AppendLog`:

-  Generic append-only log implementation based on [`memmap`](https://docs.rs/memmap2).

-  - It is good for:
-    - Any append-only log, if you do not care about pre-allocating the file and you know you data will never larger than the pre-allocating size.

-  - Pros:
-    - Support automatic rewrite.
-    - No holes in the file.
-    - As this implementation is backed by an ARENA, no allocation required for both read and write.
-    - Fast read and write performance, backed by memory map, no extra I/O required.

 ### File Structure